Data Center 3.0 for Networking Engineers

 Goals

-This workshop will help you reach two important goals: understand the data center acronym soup and build a conceptual framework of the data center technologies and solutions.
+This webinar will help you reach two important goals: understand the data center acronym soup and build a conceptual framework of the data center technologies and solutions.

 The acronym soup